It is 100% certain you're headed for Hell ...

 "Now this supernatural revelation, according to the belief of the universal Church, as declared by the sacred Council of Trent, is contained in written books and unwritten traditions, which were received by the Apostles from the lips of Christ himself, or came to the Apostles by the dictation of the Holy Spirit, and were passed on as it were from hand to hand until they reached us."

-Note 1: The supernatural revelation ... is that which was received by the Apostles, before the death of the last Apostle (Catholic Saint John) in 99 A.D.
+Note 1: The supernatural revelation on faith and morals ... is that which was received by the Apostles, before the death of the last Apostle (Catholic Saint John) in 99 A.D.

-Note 2: The requirement of Note 1 above ... does not and cannot include the sanctity of persons in later centuries.
+Note 2: Supernatural revelation subjects (the subjects of infallible definitions) ... do not and cannot include ... the faith and sanctity of persons in later centuries.

 Vatican Council of 1870, Session 4, Chapter 4, Article 6, 18 July 1870 >